vs-eth/network/README.md

 * bond: Bonding interface: Like `if`, but additionally has:
   * slaves: List of slave interfaces
   * bondmode *(optional)*: Bond operation mode, per default 802.3ad (aka LACP) is used
+  * delay_up: *(optional)*: Add a delay in post-up to allow for the bond device to settle before attempting DAD etc.
 * vlan: VLAN interface.
 The name is the vlan id, configuration is like `if`, additionally the following is required:
   * parent: Interface this VLAN should be created on
 * rt: Extra routing tables.
 Maps from name to number